trikyas/CryptoPirate/README.md

-# CryptoPirate
+# CryptoPirate ICO
-Trying to create my own Cryptocurrency
+Introducing the new "CryptoPirate Token" (CPT)!